 The remainder of this paper is organized as follows.
-Section 2 introduces Context-Aware Groupware Systems and describes the trends in Context-Aware Collaborative Video Game Systems.
-Section 3 describes the exploratory study and Section 4 defines the contextaware conceptual model and architecture for improving users collaboration.
-Section 5 presents a summary and introduces future works.
-This paper is an extended version of [25].
-We have rewritten the "Context-Aware Groupware Systems and Video Games" and "Model and Architecture for CAGS" Sections in order to accommodate ideas we collected at the conference.
-Finally, we have added a new section (Section 4.3) describing related works about social presence.
+Section II introduces Context-Aware Groupware Systems and describes the trends in Context-Aware Collaborative Video Game Systems.
+Section III describes the exploratory study and Section IV defines the context-aware conceptual model and architecture for improving users collaboration.
+Finally, Section V presents a summary and introduces future works.